-It may not be possible, as the old saying goes, to escape death or taxes, but in normal times you could escape the fees charged by tax preparers and still get assistance.
-The COVID-19 pandemic, however, has necessitated closure of most Volunteer Income Tax Assistance sites and all Tax Counseling for the Elderly sites.
+It may not be possible, as the old saying goes, to escape death or taxes, but in normal times you could escape the fees charged by tax preparation services and still get assistance.
+The COVID-19 pandemic, however, has meant closure of many Volunteer Income Tax Assistance sites or limited in-person services, although some may offer drop-off or virtual assistance.

-The IRS recommends taxpayers use resources available on the official IRS website.
-The Free File program (see below) also continues to be available.
-Free assistance is particularly important for low- and moderate-income taxpayers, who can ill afford pricey advice, but may need help navigating complex IRS rules.
+The Internal Revenue Service (IRS) recommends taxpayers use resources available on the official IRS website.
+The IRS Free File program (see information below) also continues to be available.
+Free assistance is particularly important for low- and moderate-income taxpayers, who can ill afford pricey advice, but may need help navigating complex IRS rules and tax forms.

-Here are ways to file your taxes for free and keep more of your hard-earned money.
+Here are several ways to file your taxes for free to help you keep more of your hard-earned educator income.

 The Volunteer Income Tax Assistance (VITA) program